-The LEO German English dictionary is the digital king of the online dictionary crop.
+The LEO German English dictionary - digital king of the online dictionary crop!

 project initially set up by the informatics department at Munich’s